Pre-Enrolment Information NSW Food Safety Supervisor Certificate

 All other NSW businesses which handle food for sale are required by the Food Act 2003 to:

-• Have a FSS appointed with a current NSW Food Safety Supervisor Certificate available for inspection.
+- Have a Food Safety Supervisor appointed with a current NSW Food Safety Supervisor Certificate available for inspection.

 Identification